MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P0-Getting-Started/content.md

 ---
-title: Getting started with Peeved Penguins!
+title: Getting started with Peeved Penguins
 slug: getting-started
 ---

-In this tutorial we will build Peeved Penguins -- a clone of the classic mobile game [Angry Birds](https://itunes.apple.com/us/app/angry-birds/id343200656?mt=8).
-We will use Apple's Swift programming language together with SpriteKit their game development framework.
+In this tutorial you will build Peeved Penguins -- a clone of the classic mobile game [Angry Birds](https://itunes.apple.com/us/app/angry-birds/id343200656?mt=8).
+You will be using Apple's Swift programming language together with SpriteKit their game development framework.

 #What you will learn